Courses

-The idea of taking on another financial obligation can be especially difficult for a number of reasons: for many, existing student loan debt from their undergraduate course is already a worry.
-Others worry about the unpredictability of the job market, finding it safer to lock down a job than to take on another loan.
-However, it’s not all gloomy, and loans are not the only option: there are many ways to fund postgraduate study, and this guide can help you find what might work best for you.
+The idea of taking on another financial obligation can be especially difficult for several reasons: for many, existing student loan debt from their undergraduate course is already a worry.
+Others are concerned about the unpredictability of the job market, finding it safer to lock down a job than to take on another loan.

 What kind of postgraduate course do I want to take?